Adellica/chicken-mongo/Readme.md

 # chicken-mongo

 [Chicken Scheme] bindings for [MongoDB](http://mongodb.org).
-Currently in experimantal--stage.
+Currently in experimantal-stage.
 The bindings wrap the official [Mongo-C-Driver](https://github.com/mongodb/mongo-c-driver) library.

 While most functionality is still missing, it might be a good starting